eisenforschung/CompositionSpace/README.md

 <!--
 ### Installation for users via [Conda](https://anaconda.org/)

-It is **strongly** recommended to install and use `compositionspace` within a conda environment.
+It is recommended to install and use `compositionspace` within a conda environment.
 To see how you can install conda see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 Once a conda distribution is available, the following steps will help set up an environment to use `compositionspace`.
 First step is to clone the repository.